Trump says U.S. would be 'punishing itself' if it halts Saudi arms sales

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Saturday that the United States would be “punishing itself” if it halts military sales to Saudi Arabia, even if it is proven that Saudi journalist Jamal Khashoggi was killed inside the country’s consulate in Istanbul.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Saturday the United States would be “punishing itself” by halting military sales to Saudi Arabia even if it is proven that Saudi journalist Jamal Khashoggi was killed inside the country’s consulate in Istanbul.

 Trump has forged closer ties with Saudi Arabia and is under international and domestic pressure to help determine what happened to Khashoggi and punish Saudi Arabia if investigations show its government had him killed.

-Some U.S. lawmakers have said Washington should block military sales to Riyadh if the allegations are proven.
-But Trump is opposed.
+Republican and Democratic lawmakers alike have demanded firm action.
+There was already mounting concern over civilian deaths caused by a Saudi-led military coalition in Yemen’s civil war and some lawmakers have said Washington should block military sales to Riyadh if the allegations over Khashoggi are proven.

 “I actually think we’d be punishing ourselves if we did that,” Trump told reporters at the White House on Saturday.